 If you would like to make a gift to support school operations in Ms. Norman’s honor, you may do so here.

 At the Miller Theater

 Congratulations to our second Window Project Featured Artist - Carmen “Payasa” Moses!

 Carmen "Payasa" Moses is a native of Augusta Georgia and has always had a passion for art.
 She chose the pseudonym Payasa, the Spanish word for clown, to describe her personality as well as the tension between joy and sorrow expressed in her work, often through color and conceptual contrasts.
 Her art fuses cold, worldly mechanical and technological elements with warmer spiritual and human elements to comment on life in both the known present and an unknown future.

-Submit now to our next call for artists, to be selected in JUNE!
+Submit now to be considered for our next selection!
 Click here

 The Mission of the Jessye Norman School of the Arts is to develop students to become creative, caring, visionary, responsible citizens through the transformative power of the arts.
 The broad-ranged fine arts program challenges students academically, integrates technology and lays the foundation for extraordinary life experiences.

 The Jessye Norman School of the Arts is an after school program designed to develop and nurture the artistic and creative talents of students.
 The School of the Arts serves the cultural and educational needs of these youth by providing:

 An opportunity for advanced level study in dance, drama, music, art, and creative writing